Emergency Tooth Extraction Near Me in Rockville, Maryland

 If you have swelling in the cheeks it is okay to use an ice pack.

 Brush and floss your teeth like normal but stay away from the socket.
+This helps protect the surrounding teeth from infection or debris during healing.

 You should avoid smoking after tooth extraction.
 Smoking any substance is frowned upon because the chemicals you burn can end up in the wound and lead to more serious problems like infection, dry socket and inflammation.